bsumlin/PyMieScatt/docs/forward.rst

 	The maximum scattering angle (in degrees) to be calculated.
 Defaults to 180. angularResolution : float, optional
 	The resolution of the output.
-Defaults to 0.5, meaning a value will be calculated for every 0.5 degrees. normed : bool, optional
+Defaults to 0.5, meaning a value will be calculated for every 0.5 degrees. space : str, optional
+	The measure of scattering angle.
+Can be 'theta' or 'qspace'.
+Defaults to 'theta'. angleMeasure : str, optional
+	The units for the scattering angle normed : bool, optional
 	If True, will normalize the output such that the maximum intensity will be 1.0.
 Defaults to False.